Making connections

 The way you make claims in the my NDIS participant portal won’t change.
 You still need to provide the same information, like the:

-• date the service or support was delivered
+- date the NDIS support was delivered

-• provider’s details including their ABN, if you have this information
+- provider’s details including their ABN, if you have this information

-• cost of the service or support
+- cost of the NDIS support

 You will be asked to enter the payee’s Australian Business Number (ABN).
 If the payee does not have an ABN, you can select the checkbox “Payee does not have the ABN” to continue.
 You can also search for the ABN by using the ABN lookup tool.